Luxury goods: Seasonal boutiques

 Luxury brands use seasonal boutiques to follow their well-off clientele as they leave major cities for smaller resort towns in the summer and winter.
 Common throughout Europe, seasonal boutiques have short-term leases, like a "pop-up" shop, which are open only during the resort's high season.
 These boutiques offer merchandise relevant to the resort where they are located, like a cruise collection in a beach resort or skiwear in a mountain resort.

 Department stores

 Most clothing in the world is sold in finished condition in standardized sizes.
 Luxury stores such as this one produce bespoke clothing—clothing specifically designed for the person buying them.

 Department stores that sell major luxury brands have opened up in most major cities worldwide.
 Le Bon Marché in Paris, France is credited as one of the first of its kind.

-Since the development of mass-market "luxury" brands in the 1800s, items from the mass-market havd been converted to be sold in the luxury market.
+Since the development of mass-market "luxury" brands in the 1800s, items from the mass-market have been converted to be sold in the luxury market.
 Many innovative technologies are being added to mass-market products and then transformed into luxury items to be placed in department stores.

 In the United States, the development of luxury-oriented department stores not only changed the retail industry, but also ushered the idea of freedom through consumerism, and a new opportunity for middle- and upper-class women.